 How are the overall UEFA Nations League rankings calculated?

 Within leagues A, B, C and D, the overall ranking will be calculated based on position in the group then points, goal difference, goals scored, away goals scored, wins, away wins, disciplinary points, coefficient ranking.
-In Group D, results against the fourth-placed team are not taken into account for the purposes of comparing the teams placed first, second and third in their respective group.
+In League D, results against the fourth-placed team are not taken into account for the purposes of comparing the teams placed first, second and third in their respective group.

 What are the advantages for national associations and teams?

 National associations and coaches, in consultations with UEFA, revealed that they felt that friendly internationals were not providing adequate sporting competition.
-The UEFA Nations League creates more meaningful and competitive matches for teams and a dedicated calendar and structure for national team football.
+The UEFA Nations League creates more meaningful and competitive matches for teams and a dedicated calendar and structure for national-team football.

 Top teams can also aspire to take part in the UEFA Nations League Finals: a top-level event.